drake69/semseeker/README.md

 ```
 Requirements:
 - the sample sheet should contain:
-  - Sample_Name for the column of the sample name
+  - Sample_ID for the column of the sample name
   - Sample_Group for the dolumn of population
 The outcomes are:
 - per each population